This just in: Beardsley Bart, the prairie dog prognosticator at the Beardsley Zoo in Bridgeport, Connecticut, is predicting an early spring.

 This is an example of a false dichotomy: There’s really only one outcome.
 Either way, spring will come at the same time, at the vernal equinox on March 20.
 That’s 46 days away, or about six and a half weeks.
-So six weeks is, by definition, an early spring.
+So six weeks is, by definition, an early spring by about three days.

 A false dilemma is an apparent choice between two options, when actually there are others.
 In the U.S., elections often seem to be a choice of the lesser of two evils when a third candidate may be a better choice.

 It’s related to a false choice, which means the either-or decision may offer other options, and making no choice at all has its own consequences.
 It’s best expressed in these lyrics from “Freewill” by the band Rush:

 You can choose a ready guide in some celestial voice